Kappa Phi Kappa

-Kappa Phi Kappa (ΚΦΚ) is a professional fraternity for students in Education.
+Kappa Phi Kappa (ΚΦΚ) is an American professional fraternity for students in education.
 It was organized in 1922 at Dartmouth College.
-It currently has one remaining active chapter, at Ohio State University.
+It currently has one active chapter at Ohio State University.

 History

-Kappa Phi Kappa was founded at Dartmouth as a Men's Professional Fraternity in 1922.
+The idea behind the establishment of a national honor fraternity for college education students emerged from a meeting of the National Education Association in Chicago.
+Kappa Phi Kappa was founded at Dartmouth College as a men's professional fraternity in 1922.
 It was incorporated on April 25, 1922, in New Hampshire.
-Its Founders were:
+Its founders were Thomas J. Byrne, Adam C. Gilliland, Wesley R. Jones, Riverda H. Jordan, James G. Stevens, and Arthur Wright.

-Unlike other fraternities, the incorporation of the national body preceded the organization of local chapters. is celebrated as Founders' Day as it was on that day that the first meeting to work out the detailed plans for the organization was held.
+Although, Jordan was later considered to be the honor fraternity's "father", unlike other fraternities, the incorporation of the national body preceded the organization of local chapters. is celebrated as Founders' Day as it was on that day that the first meeting to work out the detailed plans for the organization was held.

 The Ohio State University chapter of Kappa Phi Kappa originated as a chapter of Sigma Delta Sigma, a fraternity with similar aims which brought two chapters into Kappa Phi Kappa with a 1928 merger.
-The Alpha Eta chapter at Ohio State remains the only active chapter of Kappa Phi Kappa.
+By June 1928, the fraternity had thirty chapters.
+The fraternity held a national convention at Wittenburg College in April 1929.